 I recall feeling overwhelmed with gratitude and joy at the first swap as I shared space with a room full of beautiful trans, gender-expansive and queer folks for three hours.
 There was a giddy excitement as attendees shared once beloved clothing items with others in the community while finding new gems that aligned with and affirmed their desired gender presentation.
 Seeing people hold things up and say things like, “That is soooo you!
 You’re going to rock that!,” just never gets old.

-Some people walk in and seem comfortably at home—as though events like this are old hat for them.
+Some people enter and seem comfortably at home right away—as though events like this are old hat for them.
 Others have told me it was their first clothing swap, and still others have said it was their first time being in one place with so many other trans and gender-expansive folks.
 The internet has revolutionized the ways in which those of us who don’t often see ourselves reflected in mainstream society and the media are able to find one another, form communities of shared interest and make new friends—but there is nothing like gathering in person, in real life and seeing so many people who share similar experiences in the world.

 Community Resilience Through Self-Reliance

-While straight, cisgender allies are allowed to drop off clothing, all volunteers and attendees are members of the LGBTQIA+ community, as well as the parents of young people who aren’t able to come by themselves.
+While straight, cisgender allies are allowed to contribute clothing to the swap, all volunteers and attendees are members of the LGBTQIA+ community, as well as the parents of young people who aren’t able to come by themselves.
 There is power in gathering together to keep clothing in the community via an all-volunteer community event.
 I have had people tell me that the swap is where they get nearly all their clothing now, and this is one reason we do it quarterly—so that our community can get an infusion of fresh, fabulous fashion for each new season.

 Limiting Environmental Impact